robersonlab-uab/GrnCT/README.md

 ## Third-Party Resources

-The following libraries (in their respective folders) were used in analyses associated with this manuscript and are archived here for reproducibility.
-They are the property of their respective authors and are subject to their original licenses.
+The following libraries (in their corresponding folders) are the property of their respective authors and were used in analyses associated with this manuscript.
+They are archived here for reproducibility purposes.

 ### Keypoint MoSeq
 - **Source:** https://github.com/dattalab/keypoint-moseq